 Croton Point Park – Croton

-At Croton Point Beach, which is inside the 508-acre Croton Point Park, families can enjoy a day of playing in the sand and swimming in the Hudson.
-The beach is open Wednesday to Sunday from June 22 through September 3, and is one of the few in Westchester that’s open to non-residents.
+At Croton Point Beach, which is inside the 508-acre Croton Point Park, Westchester families can enjoy a day of playing in the sand and swimming in the Hudson.
+The beach is open May 25 through September 2, though until June 23 it’s weekends only.
+After that, the beach (there’s a pool, too!), is open Wednesdays through Sundays.
 There are lots of other activities to check out at the park, including a Nature Museum.

-Bring Fido along to enjoy a beach day at Lake Tiorati.
+Bring your four-legged family members along to enjoy a beach day at Lake Tiorati.

 Lake Tiorati – Southfields

-Part of Harriman State Park, this swimming spot is open every day in the summer (June 16 through August 19) and offers lots for families to do along with swimming—like hanging out on the beach or enjoying a picnic.
+Also located in Harriman State Park, this swimming spot is open every day in the summer (June 15 through August 18) and offers lots for families to do along with swimming—like hanging out on the beach or enjoying a picnic.
 There are showers where you can wash up and change, and dogs are welcome, as long as they’re on a leash.

 Lake Taghkanic has swimming, a playground, picnic area, and a concession stand.